StuartsProjects/StuartsProjects.github.io/_posts/2018-12-24-very-low-power-nodes.md

 ![BootloaderPowerUp](/images/BootloaderPowerUp_thumb.jpg "BootloaderPowerUp")

 Now compare a similar situation where the tracker node is put into deep sleep and woken up by an interrupt timer such from the TPL5010.
-The bare bones Arduino with decent regulator and LoRa device has a deep sleep current of circa 1.5uA.
+The bare bones Arduino with decent regulator and LoRa® device has a deep sleep current of circa 1.5uA.
 Note carefully the time it takes to wake up from deep sleep and be ready to send another packet;

 ![DeepSleepWakeUp](/images/DeepSleepWakeUp_thumb.jpg "DeepSleepWakeUp")